 User Accounts - No way to change passwords for users - P1 – This is available for admin under backend Employee management.

 UI - Many panels showing other organisation information - P1

+Not able to check admin portal , credentials not working - http://na.bw.ae/login admin@gmail.com / Dreams01

 No version control P 3

-View option before publishing P3 - This was not available on the scope.
+View option before publishing P3 - This was not available on the scope. – ToBe Discussed

+Please advice?

 Content Approval by admin if required.
 P 3 – Based on the scope this is already done for market place and my story.